new

 RELATED ARTICLES

-Opicapone (Ongentys) is a novel peripherally selective and reversible catechol-O-methyltransferase (COMT) inhibitor...
+Opicapone (Ongentys) is a selective and reversible catechol-O-methyltransferase (COMT) inhibitor indicated as an...

 RELATED MEDICATIONS